BarelyMiSSeD/minqlx-plugins/myFun/README.md

 It only allows one sound to be played at a time and each user is limited in the frequency they can play sounds.<br>
 If you desire no restriction then set both of the 2 following cvars to "0".<br>
 The default qlx_funSoundDelay setting will require 5 seconds from the start of any sound<br>
 before another sound can be played by anyone.<br>
 The default qlx_funPlayerSoundRepeat setting will require 30 seconds from the start of a player called sound before<br>
 that player can call another sound.<br>

-To set the time required between any sound add this line to your server.cfg and edit the "5":<br>
+#To set the time required between any sound add this line to your server.cfg and edit the "5":<br>
-<b>set qlx_funSoundDelay "5"</b><br>
+set qlx_funSoundDelay "5"<br>

-To set the time a player has to wait after playing a sound add this like to your server.cfg and edit the "30":<br>
+#To set the time a player has to wait after playing a sound add this like to your server.cfg and edit the "30":<br>
-<b>set qlx_funPlayerSoundRepeat "30"</b><br>
+set qlx_funPlayerSoundRepeat "30"<br>

+#Play Join Sound when players connect (set to "path/file" like below example to play sound)<br>
+#*** Disable the MOTD sound to use this with set qlx_motdSound "0" ****<br>
+set qlx_funJoinSound "sound/feedback/welcome_02.wav"<br>

+#Play Join Sound even if players have sounds disabled<br>
+set qlx_funJoinSoundForEveryone "0"<br>

+#Play Join Sound on every map change (set to "1" to play join sound every map change)<br>
+set qlx_funJoinSoundEveryMap "0"<br>

+#Join sound path/file<br>
+set qlx_funJoinSound "sound/feedback/welcome_02.wav"<br>

+#Play Sound when last 2 players alive (should set to "3" to play sounds always)<br>
+#0 = don't play sound for anyone when the last 2 (or  1 on either team of a team based game) remains<br>
+#1 = play sound for all except those alive when the last 2 (or  1 on either team of a team based game) remains<br>
+#2 = only play sounds for people who are dead/spectating when game is active<br>
+#3 = play sound for everyone with sounds enabled<br>
+set qlx_funLast2Sound "3"<br>

+#Enable to use a dictionary to store sounds, faster responses to trigger text (0=disable, 1=enable)
+#Enabling will cause the server to use more memory, only enable if memory is available.
+#Must be enabled on server startup or it will not work.
+set qlx_funFastSoundLookup "0"<br>

-These extra workshop items need to be loaded on the server for it to work correctly if all sound packs are enabled:<br>
+#These extra workshop items need to be loaded on the server for it to work correctly if all sound packs are enabled:<br>
-(put the workshop item numbers in your workshop.txt file)<br>
+#(put the workshop item numbers in your workshop.txt file)<br>
 #Prestige Worldwide Soundhonks<br>
 585892371<br>
 #Funny Sounds Pack for Minqlx<br>